Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

-Our calculations show that the resonant fluorescent yields in $2\pi$-type pulses are lower than those to $\pi$-type pulses.
+The calculations show that the resonant fluorescent yields in $2\pi$-type pulses are lower than those to $\pi$-type pulses.
 This is because resonant fluorescence can occur only during the pulse for $2\pi$-type pulses, whereas for $\pi$-type pulses the fluorescence can take place also after the pulse.
 For 2$\pi$-type pulses (Fig.~\ref{Fig_DCS_AcOFF_6pi}), the resonant fluorescence can occur only for the duration of the incident pulses because there exists no population in the core-excited state at the end of the pulse.
 This is revealed by a comparison of the differential cross section of $Q = \pi$ and $Q = 2\pi$ (Figs.~\ref{Fig_DCS_AcOFF_5pi} \& \ref{Fig_DCS_AcOFF_6pi} and Figs.~\ref{Fig_2fs_DCS_AcOFF_11pi} \& \ref{Fig_2fs_DCS_AcOFF_12pi}).
-The $Q = 2\pi$ case has a lower differential cross section despite the increased incident intensity showing substantially reduced resonant fluorescent yield.
-Interestingly, increasing the number of Rabi oscillations (increasing pulse area) within $2\pi$-type pulses increases the amount of resonant fluorescence yield.
-The reason for this can be understood in terms of the time-averaged probability of the system being in the core-excited state increases with increase in pulse area within the $2\pi$-type pulses.
-Since for a given pulse duration, the intensity increases quadratically with the pulse area, the differential cross section (Fig.~\ref{Fig_DCS_AcOFF_6pi}) nevertheless decreases as you increase pulse area from $Q = 2\pi$ to $Q = 6\pi$.
+The $Q = 2\pi$ case has a lower DCS despite the increased incident intensity, showing substantially reduced resonant fluorescent yield.
+Interestingly, increasing the number of Rabi oscillations (increasing $Q$) for $2\pi$-type pulses increases the resonant fluorescence yield.
+This is because the time-averaged probability of the core-excited state increases with increase in pulse area.
+Since for a given pulse duration, the intensity increases quadratically with the pulse area, the DCS (Fig.~\ref{Fig_DCS_AcOFF_6pi}) nevertheless decreases as the pulse area increases from $Q = 2\pi$ to $Q = 6\pi$.